johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab4.md

 * Date due:  at 11:55pm CST

 ##Assignment
+Create a rails app with a static page and a theme applied from http://bootswatch.com/

 ##Turn in instructions
 * on Blackboard under Labs find Lab 4 submit a word/text document with the following information: